Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Numerical Experiments

-\paragraph{Baselines.} We compare against discrete-time algorithms DDPG \citep{lillicrap2015continuous}, SAC \citep{haarnoja2018soft_application}, as well as a continuous-time algorithm with stochastic Gaussian policy: q-learning \citep{jia2023q}.
-In particular, for q-learning, we adopt two different settings when learning q-function: the original one-step TD taregt ($L=1$) in \citet{jia2023q}, and a multi-step TD extension with $L>1$ as in \Cref{alg:ddpg_seq}.
-This provides a fair comparison between deterministic and stochastic policies in continuous-time RL.
+\paragraph{Baselines.} We compare against discrete-time algorithms DDPG \citep{lillicrap2015continuous}, SAC \citep{haarnoja2018soft_application}, DDPG equipped with multi-step TD (DDPG-TD(L), \citep{hessel2018rainbow}) as well as a continuous-time algorithm with stochastic Gaussian policy: CT-SPG \citep{jia2023q}.
+In particular, for CT-SPG, we adopt two different settings when learning q-function: the original one-step TD taregt ($L=1$) in \citep{jia2023q}, and a multi-step TD extension with $L>1$ as in \Cref{alg:ddpg_seq}.
+This provides fair comparisons between deterministic and stochastic policies in continuous-time RL.
 We also test DAU \citep{tallec2019making}, i.e., CT-DDPG with $L=1$, to see the effects of multi-step TD.
 For each algorithm, we report results averaged over at least three independent runs with different random seeds.